 Though both states have referenced the 80% reduction target in legislation, neither is on track to meet nearer term goals such as reducing emissions 25% by 2020.
 Both states have made commitments to solar, offshore wind and large hydropower, but a diversity of resources will be necessary to reach our climate change mitigation targets as quickly as possible and “keep the lights on.”
 We need the often politically ignored power of onshore wind, which is the lowest cost zero-emission source of energy available.

-Mass Energy/PP&L staff on a recent visit to the Coventry, RI wind turbines during the later stages of construction.
+Staff on a visit to the Coventry, RI wind turbines during the later stages of construction.

 Our states have spent most of their industrialized history at “the end of the pipeline” for fossil fueled energy: coal, natural gas, and oil are controlled by other states, other countries, other markets and we’re at the mercy of transmission and supply costs.
 In recent years we’ve seen how our overdependence on “cheap, abundant, American natural gas” has resulted in shortages, skyrocketing costs, and a proposed pipeline tax that utilities want electric ratepayers to pay for.
 Onshore wind, on the other hand, can be locally controlled and built.
 And since many communities and developers have the will, somebody needs to provide the way.